andrewcooke/ParserCombinator.jl/README.md

 [standard Julia iterator protocol](http://julia.readthedocs.org/en/latest/stdlib/collections/?highlight=iterator), extended with several methods defined in [sources.jl](src/core/sources.jl).

-The use of iteratots means that `Dot()` returns characters, not strings.
+The use of iterators means that `Dot()` returns characters, not strings.
 But in practice that matcher is rarely used (particularly since, with strings, you can use regular expressions - `p"pattern"` for example), and you can construct a string from multiple characters using `> string`.